-- Biometric Payments – Biometric digital payments utilize Biometric ID as a mechanism of verification and authorization of payments.
+- Biometric Payments – Biometric digital payments utilise Biometric ID as a mechanism of verification and authorisation of payments.
 Biometric ID is any mechanism by which a person can be uniquely identified by evaluating one or more differentiating biological attributes.
 The physical characteristics of fingerprints, hand geometry, earlobe geometry, retina and iris patterns, voice waves, and DNA are unique identifiers.

 After the launch of Cashless India, we presently have eleven ways of digital payments in India.
 Other methods have been in use for more than a decade, some have become popular recently, while others are quite new.

-Indians often utilize Banking cards, debit/credit cards, or prepaid cards, as an alternative to cash payments.
+Indians often utilise Banking cards, debit/credit cards, or prepaid cards, as an alternative to cash payments.
 Andhra Bank created the first credit card in India in 1981.

-AEPS is a bank-led strategy for digital payments that was established to utilize the presence and reach of Aadhar.
-Under this method, users may utilize their Aadhaar-connected accounts to transfer money between two Aadhaar linked Bank Accounts.
+AEPS is a bank-led strategy for digital payments that was established to utilise the presence and reach of Aadhar.
+Under this method, users may utilise their Aadhaar-connected accounts to transfer money between two Aadhaar-linked Bank Accounts.
 As of February 2020, AEPS had crossed more than 205 million as per NPCI statistics.

 Nowadays, numerous banks have introduced their wallets.
 Additionally, major private firms have also developed their presence in the Mobile Wallet industry.